Shikha098/Store-Annual-Report-2023-using-Excel/README.md

 # Styched-Store-Annual-Report-2023
 OBJECTIVE :-
-Vrinda Store wants to create an annual sales report for 2023.
+Styched Store wants to create an annual sales report for 2023.
 So that, Vrinda can understand their customers and grow more sales in 2024.

 SAMPLE QUESTIONS :-
 1) Compare the sales and orders using single chart.